Fraciscv/ruby-project-alt-guidelines-nyc04-seng-ft-053120/README.md

       * Present any code you would like to highlight.
 * Write a blog post about the project and process.

-  🎊 We've made it to the end of Mod 1, but this we are just getting started  🎊
+  🎊 We've made it to the end of Mod 1, but we are just getting started  🎊

 ---